Sequoia/sequoia.github.com/_content/posts/building-a-static-site-script-with-rxjs.md

 ### Mapping Filename to File Contents

 To get the file contents, we can `.map` the name of the file to the contents of that file by using a function that reads files.
-But reading a file (typically) an asynchronous operation.
+Reading a file is (typically) an asynchronous operation.
 If we were using Promises, we might write a function that takes a filename and returns a Promise that will emit the file contents.
 Similarly, using Observables, we use a function that takes a filename and returns an Observable that will emit the file's contents.

-Just as [`Promise.promisify`](http://bluebirdjs.com/docs/api/promise.promisify.html) will convert a callback based function to one that returns a Promise, [`Rx.Observable.bindNodeCallback`](reactivex.io/rxjs/class/es6/Observable.js~Observable.html#static-method-bindNodeCallback) does converts a callback based function to one that returns an Observable:
+Just as [`Promise.promisify`](http://bluebirdjs.com/docs/api/promise.promisify.html) will convert a callback based function to one that returns a Promise, [`Rx.Observable.bindNodeCallback`](reactivex.io/rxjs/class/es6/Observable.js~Observable.html#static-method-bindNodeCallback) converts a callback based function to one that returns an Observable:

 ```js
 const fs = require('fs');